iot intercom 1

 Many IoT devices have been developed with the smart home in mind.
 For example, temperature sensors can detect when someone’s inside a room and whether that room needs air conditioning.

 But most of these devices weren’t built to address one of the biggest challenges property managers face: ensuring seamless yet secure property access.
-By investing in an IoT intercom, you can use the Internet of Things to create a smart visitor management system and solve one of your thorniest issues.
+By investing in an IoT intercom for access control, you can use the Internet of Things to create a smart visitor management system and solve one of your thorniest issues.

 What is an IoT intercom?